 Townsend is a tiny city located in the state of Tennessee.
 With a population of 452 people and three constituent neighborhoods, Townsend is the 364th largest community in Tennessee.

-Townsend is a decidedly white-collar city, with fully 86.08% of the workforce employed in white-collar jobs, well above the national average.
+Townsend is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Townsend is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Townsend who work in sales jobs (24.23%), maintenance occupations (12.37%), and office and administrative support (10.82%).
+There are especially a lot of people living in Townsend who work in sales jobs (27.33%), office and administrative support (9.88%), and management occupations (9.88%).

 Of important note, Townsend is also a city of artists.
 Townsend has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Townsend’s character.

-A relatively large number of people in Townsend telecommute to their jobs.
-Overall, about 7.45% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 11.98% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The city is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Townsend has relatively fewer families with younger children, and/or college students.
 Combined, this makes Townsend a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

 Being a small city, Townsend does not have a public transit system used by locals to get to and from work.